 The majority of the members of the Board must be considered independent by the Board, as defined in the laws and regulations1.
-The Board considers annually the independent status of each of its members.
+The Board approves annually upon the recommendation of the Human Resources and Corporate Governance Committee, the independent status of each of its members.
 The members of the Board are elected annually by the holders of Class A common shares.
 Throughout the term of the mandate, the members of the Board may fill any vacancies on the Board by appointing a new director who will serve until the next annual meeting of shareholders.

 All members of the Board must have the skills and qualifications required for their appointment as a director.
-The Board as a whole must reflect a diversity of particular experience and qualifications to meet the Corporation's specific needs.
+The Board as a whole must reflect a diversity of particular experience and qualifications to meet the Corporation's specific needs including the representation of women.